What You Need to Know About ISO 45001

 • Support managers in demonstrating leadership.

-• Build an organizational culture that supports the OH&S policy and objectives.
+• Build an organisational culture that supports the OH&S policy and objectives.

 • Protect workers from retaliation when reporting incidents and hazards.